hjeronen/cipher-decipher/documentation/testing_document.md

 This includes getting all the unique letters used in the text, getting character frequencies, forming a word array, sorting it and copying it to the second word array.
 Increasing text length will naturally increase preprocessing time.
 To get the frequencies of letters in a cipher text and all the characters that are used, the text has to be looped through, which takes O(n) time where n is the length of the text.
 Merge sort is used in sorting the words, which has the time complexity of O(m log m), where m is the amount of words.

 #### Word lookup times from trie
-Here are some times for searching words from the trie datastructure:
+Here are some times for searching a few words from the trie datastructure:
 | word length | median (ns) |
 | --- | --- |
 | 1 | 400 |